lady-h-world/My_Garden/reading_pages/Resplendent_Tree/about_resplendent_tree.md

 ## Correlation & Clustering

-So what kind of power does a Resplendent Tree's sprout have?
+So what's the sprout power you can collect here?

 <p align="center">🌱 <b>Sprouts Collection Time!</b> 🌱</p>

-🌱 The connection between flowers on Resplendent Tree shows the power of [correlation][1].
+🌱 The connections between flowers on Resplendent Tree shows the power of [correlation][1].

-🌱 The behaviour of same flower breed gathering closer is the power of clustering.
-But Lady H. thinks our visitors must be very familiar with "clustering", and it will be more fun to show the power of [semi-supervised learning][2].
+🌱 The behaviour of same breed gathering closer is the power of clustering.
+But Lady H. thinks our visitors must be very familiar with "clustering", and it will be more satisfying to show the power of [semi-supervised learning][2].

 Let's go and collect the sprouts now!